 - Here under Local Disk, you will find some more options from which you will have the option to delete junk and downloaded files from your computer system.
 But from here, you have to click on Temporary files.

-- Clicking on the Temporary files option will bring up more options, but you have to click on the “Remove Files” option.
+- Clicking on the Temporary files option will bring up more options, but you must click the “Remove Files” option.

 This process will take you a few minutes to remove your PC’s Temporary Files from the system to improve your system performance and also help to fix such errors.